This post may contain affiliate links. Please see disclosure policy here.

 - Add in sugar and mix until fluffy.

-- Place batter into a lightly greased 9 inch springform pan.
+- Place batter into a lightly greased 9-inch springform pan.
 Line bottom of pan with parchment paper and lightly spray it.

 - Sprinkle top with sliced almonds and sugar.

 The trick with this recipe was getting the cooking time correct.
 You want the cake to be nice and moist without the edges drying out too much.
-I decided for my oven baking it at 350 degrees F for 35 minutes and then covering it with foil for another 5-7 minutes was perfect.
-The cake will be soft and gooey in the middle if you can’t wait and cut into it before it cools but once it cools it’s just right!
+The cake will be soft and gooey in the middle if you enjoy it warm but once it cools the inside is moist and full of yummy almond flavor!
+The top had a nice little crunch to it thanks to the sugar and almonds.

 When I texted my friend to let her know I think I had done it and that I actually thought my version was better than the one she sent me, she got a little excited.
 I sent her the recipe and she made it right then and there.